hly1204/library/docs/standalone_test/convolution/convolution_mod_2_64.radix_3_schoenhage.md

 \end{bmatrix}
 $$

 so **Ln 15** is solved automatically.
-Now the only reamining problem is the Radix-3 FFT trick.
+Now the only remaining problem is the Radix-3 FFT trick.

 ## Radix-3 FFT trick